Alfresco/alfresco-ng2-components/ng2-components/ng2-activiti-tasklist/README.md

 ## Start Task Component

-This component Creates/Starts new task for the specified app
+Creates/Starts new task for the specified app

+### Basic Usage

 ```html
 <adf-start-task